 These online courses have been designed specifically for the Sustaining the Preaching Life program and encourage both independent and group learning.
 At the opening virtual retreat, cohorts will choose two courses to take together.
-One is taken May 20 – June 20, 2022 and the second is held September 23 – October 24, 2022.
+One is taken January 15 – February 5, 2023 and the second is held April 17 – May 8, 2023.
 Coursework in the online platform is self-paced with deadlines and the course discussions are with your own cohort.
-Each course concludes with a live session with the instructor for discussion of the material.
+Each course concludes with a live session with the instructor for a question-and-answer session.

 Course Title: Anti-Semitism and John